Douro vineyards you should visit on your next trip to Porto - Taste Porto

 • The oldest demarcated wine region in the world?

 That’s right!
-The region has been famed for port for over 300 years!
-But its table wines hold a lot of promise and are generating some international buzz as well.
+For over three centuries, the region has garnered immense renown for its exquisite port wines.
+But the table wines of this region are brimming with potential and are generating some international buzz as well.
 If you’d like to know how did it all start, continue reading.

-Port wine’s success is the major contributor to the Douro’s landscape modification that we know today, the terraced vineyards spread across steep hillsides.
-It all started when the British sought an alternative to French wines due to a time of rivalry between the two nations.
-They started to look at Iberian wines and that is when merchants headed inland along the Douro river searching for high-quality wines.
-They soon found the robust and full-bodied wines of the upper Douro river and immediately started planning their transportation back to England.
-The solution was obvious: they took advantage of the river to ship the wine down to Porto.
-Once there, the wines were transferred onto bigger ships and were finally sent to England.
+Their quest led them to discover the robust and full-bodied wines of the upper Douro region, prompting immediate plans for transportation back to England.
+The solution was obvious: they took advantage of the river to ship the wine downstream to Porto.
+Once in Porto, the wines were transferred onto bigger ships and were finally sent to England.
 And this is how the wine became known as Port wine, the wine from Porto.

 When is the best time to visit a vineyard in Douro?